Zener Diode as a Voltage Regulator

 Voltage regulators are important in keeping the output voltage stable in electronic circuits.
 They also help to match the impedance.
 The most commonly used semiconductor device in voltage regulation is the Zener diode.
 Zener diode-based circuits are used to protect against overvoltages[1].

-The Zener diode voltage regulator is a electric circuit that helps keep the DC output voltage constant.
+The Zener diode voltage regulator is an electric circuit that helps keep the DC output voltage constant.
 This means that the voltage stays the same even if the input changes or if the load current is different.
 The regulator uses a special type of diode called a zener diode.

 This diode has a constant voltage level, called the Zener voltage.
 Zener voltage stays the same even if the current changes.
 Zener diodes are good for use as a voltage regulator.